 Since we are now in Galicia, and its waymarking system, we can now trust the direction of the rays of the shell to tell us which way to go.
 It was a welcome sign that we were ever closer to Santiago!

-At approximately 14.5 kilometers, you reach the outskirts of the next town at this darling little country church.
+After approximately 14.5 kilometers, you reach the outskirts of the next town at this darling little country church the Ermita de Nosa Señora de Loreto.
 There were municipal workers clearing the trail as you can see below.

-At about 200 meters later, by kilometer 14.7, you cross the OU-311 road to enter the town of O Pereiro.
+By about 200 meters later and at kilometer 14.7, you cross the OU-311 road to enter the town of O Pereiro.

 Surprisingly, there are no services in O Pereiro.
 I was really glad we had stopped in A Vilavella.
 This town was rather stark-looking to me, or perhaps it was only the gray weather?